 The Herman Ostrow School of Dentistry of USC uses the American Dental Education Association’s Postdoctoral Application Support Service (PASS) centralized application for its specialty certificate programs.
 Choose program code OM82.
 Supplemental materials are not to be sent to the Herman Ostrow School of Dentistry.

-In addition to the PASS, all Oral Medicine Program applicants must submit a non-refundable processing fee of $85 ($145 for international applicants) to the Ostrow School of Dentistry’s Office of Admissions.
-We will accept a personal check, cashier/bank check, or money order made payable to USC.
-Please indicate the program you are applying to on the check.
+In addition to the PASS, all Oral Medicine Program applicants must submit a non-refundable processing fee of $85 ($145 for international applicants) to the USC Office of Dental Admissions, File No. 121452, Los Angeles, CA 90074-2145.
+We will accept a personal check, cashier/bank check, or money order made payable to payable to USC School of Dentistry.
+Please indicate the program you are applying to and PASS ID number on the check.

 NOTE: Please contact Dulce Acosta, our Program Manager at email@example.com prior to applying for the program to determine if you wish to apply for the Oral Medicine program or Orofacial Pain program as these are two separate programs and require separate applications.
 If you wish to be considered for either of the two programs you will need to submit separate applications for Oral Medicine and Orofacial Pain on the PASS website.